waffleio/waffle.io-takeout/doc/REPLICATED.md

 * App
 * Nginx

-If you are using EC2 we recommend the m4.large instance types.
+If you are using EC2 we recommend the m4.large instance type.

 For other setups we recommend hosts with 8 gigs of RAM and 2 CPUs.